kevinburke/multi-emailer/README.md

 - Start the server: `multi-emailer --config=/path/to/config.yml`.
 That's it!
 Logs are sent to stderr and can be redirected from there.

+## Usage

+When users visit the site they'll be redirected to a Google approval page.
+This page will ask them for permission to send emails on their behalf.
+Then they'll be redirected and can type away!

 [releases]: https://github.com/kevinburke/multi-emailer/releases